ELSA: Efficient LLM-Centric Split Aggregation for Privacy-Aware Hierarchical Federated Learning over the Network Edge: Introduction

 \section{Introduction}

-Large language models (LLMs) have demonstrated remarkable performance across diverse language tasks, and are typically adapted to real-world applications via fine-tuning \cite{TowardEG,EdgeShard,EnhancingS}.
-Nevertheless, deploying LLM fine-tuning directly on resource-constrained edge devices faces fundamental limitations in compute, memory, communication, and energy \cite{RedCT,QSA}.
-Moreover, data collected at the edge is inherently non-independent and identically distributed (non-IID), which exacerbates local model bias across edge devices.
+\IEEEPARstart{L}{arge} language models (LLMs) have demonstrated remarkable performance across a wide range of language understanding and generation tasks, motivating their rapid adoption in both research and real-world systems \cite{TowardEG,EdgeShard,EnhancingS}.
+These models typically undergo a large-scale pre-training phase on centralized corpora to learn general language representations.
+This is followed by a fine-tuning phase that adapts the model to specific tasks, users, or environments, making fine-tuning the primary focus of LLM deployment at the network edge \cite{RedCT,QSA}.
+Nevertheless, integrating LLM fine-tuning pipelines at the network edge faces fundamental limitations due to the constrained resources of edge devices, including compute, communication, memory, and energy.
+Compounding these constraints, data collected across edge devices is often highly skewed and non-independent and identically distributed (non-IID), which induces local model bias and degrades the performance of locally trained models.
 Together, these challenges highlight the need for a principled, architecture-aware distributed learning framework capable of enabling resource-efficient and robust LLM fine-tuning across edge devices \cite{FewS,FineT,FineTT}.